-Some decorators even like to decorate their cakes, not only chilled, but partially frozen.
+Some decorators even like to decorate their cakes, not only chilled but partially frozen.
 I will tell you that I have ALWAYS had trouble decorating them cold.
-They look perfect once iced, but when they come to room temperature to serve, buttercream bulges and icing ridges appear.
+Why?
+Because they look perfect once iced, but when they come to room temperature to serve, buttercream bulges and icing ridges appear.

 I have a couple of theories about why I think that happens that I’d like to share with you.